thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 P-value: 0.0654
 ```

 Since the p-value is ~0.065, it's slightly above the typical 0.05 threshold.
-The improvement is not statistically significant, so we may choose to collect more data.
+We fail to reject $$H_0$$, which means the improvement is not statistically significant.
+Therefore, we may choose to collect more data.

 ### ⚠️ Common Pitfalls and Best Practices
 ❌ Pitfalls